 Having cracked teeth is a big deal, especially when there are no symptoms.
-If they go unnoticed, then in the near future, you might face more significant problems on your teeth.
-Harmful bacteria can quickly get into your tooth through nerves which later develops into decay or infection.
+If they go unnoticed, then in the near future, you might face more significant problems with your teeth.
+Harmful bacteria can quickly get into your tooth through nerves which later develop into decay or infection.

 When the cracked tooth gets an infection, due to the bacteria that pave its path through the nerves of the tooth, you will need root canal therapy to preserve your tooth and to get rid of it.
 A dental infection needs treatment, and if not treated, then it can result in tooth loss.

 People can get cracks in their teeth because of tooth grinding, or bruxism.
 You might be even grinding your teeth in your sleep, completely unaware of the damage being done.
 Cracks can also develop with older teeth, i.e., aging, as the teeth get weakened or from past fillings that have damaged their integrity.

 What happens when the cracks in your teeth start to hurt?

 It is necessary to seek a dentist if your tooth experiences any sensitivity or pain.
 Whenever you feel like an infection is developing, then it is important to treat it before it gets any worse.
 By getting the right treatment at the right time, you can avoid further significant problems.